harendra-kumar/concise-haskell/haskell-overview.rst

 * A function is really the only building block of Haskell
 * A Haskell program is a specification of equations for functions
-* There are three independent functional programming spaces viz. value, type and kind
+* There are three independent functional programming spaces viz. data, type and kind
 * The bridge between any two spaces is a function name